Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 What is Mounjaro and how does it work?

 Mounjaro is a weight loss treatment that reduces your appetite and helps you feel fuller for longer.
-You take it via injection once a week, and most people experience significant weight loss over the long term.
+You take it via injection once a week, and most people experience significant weight loss in the long term.
+It’s not a “magic fix” and still needs to be combined with healthy lifestyle factors, but it can be a gamechanger for some people.

 Is Mounjaro safe for weight loss?